 If you crossed out on your calendar the days you went to the gym, you’d want to keep experiencing the satisfaction of each bold “X.” That means more motivation to go the gym consistently.

 Achieving any personal goal is a process.
 Although it would be great if you could reach a goal overnight, it takes time.
 Along the way, you may experience setbacks.
 Instead of getting frustrated and giving up, schedule frequent reviews—daily, weekly, or monthly—to see how you’re progressing.

 If you aren’t where you’d hoped to be, you may need to alter your action plan.
 Rework it so you’re able to reach the goal you’ve set.

 The Bottom Line

-No matter what you want to achieve in life — whether it’s losing weight, learning a new skill, or making more money — you need to create an action plan.
+When you want to learn how to set goals and action plans—whether you want to lose weight, learn a new skill, or make more money—you need to create a realistic plan to get you there.
 It will guide you in establishing realistic steps and time frames to achieve your goal.
-Best of all, it will keep you on track when you stumble — and we all do.
+Best of all, it will keep you on track when you stumble, and we all do.